 Pyscript implements a Python interpreter using the ast parser output, in a fully async manner.
 That allows several of the "magic" features to be implemented in a seamless Pythonic manner, such as binding of variables to states and functions to services.
 Pyscript supports imports, although by default the valid import list is restricted for security reasons (there is a configuration option allow_all_imports to allow all imports).
-Pyscript supports almost all Python language features except generators, yield and user-defined function decorators (see language limitations).
-Pyscript provides a handful of additional built-in functions that connect to HASS features, like logging, accessing state variables as strings (if you need to compute their names dynamically), sleeping and waiting for triggers.
+Pyscript supports almost all Python language features except generators, yield, and defining special class methods. (see language limitations).
+Pyscript provides a handful of additional built-in functions that connect to HASS features, like logging, accessing state variables as strings (if you need to compute their names dynamically), running and managing tasks, sleeping and waiting for triggers.

-Pyscript also provides a kernel that interfaces with the Jupyter front-ends (eg, notebook, console and lab).
+Pyscript also provides a kernel that interfaces with the Jupyter front-ends (eg, notebook, console, lab and VSC).
 That allows you to develop and test pyscript code interactively.
 Plus you can interact with much of HASS by looking at state variables, calling services etc, in a similar way to HASS CLI, although the CLI provides status on many other parts of HASS.

 For more information about the Jupyter kernel, see the README.
-There is also a Jupyter notebook tutorial, which can be downloaded and run interactively in Jupyter notebook connected to your live HASS with pyscript.
+There is also a Jupyter notebook tutorial, which can be downloaded and run interactively in Jupyter notebook or VSC connected to your live HASS with pyscript.